codesyracuse/old_codesyracuse.org/programs/mentorship.md

   <div class="prose prose-lg" markdown="1">
 ### For Captains

-The program pairs professional egineers with members of the Syracuse public who are looking to learn or to break into the industry.
+The program pairs professional engineers with members of the Syracuse public who are looking to learn or to break into the industry.
 The six week program involves a mentor committing to a trainee for a 30 minute per week Zoom.
 The engagement involves 2-4 hours per week of a mentor’s time when including planning and review.
   </div>

   <div class="bg-teal-800 px-6 pb-6 rounded-md">